hhvm/user-documentation/guides/hack/01-types/02-type-system.md

 ## `this`

 `this` means that a class method returns an object of the same class as the calling method.
-You can use it to return an instance of an object from a `static` class method where you are returning something lke `new static()`.
+You can use it to return an instance of an object from a `static` class method where you are returning something like `new static()`.

 @@ type-system-examples/this.php @@